diegogangl/IOR_reference/README.md

 ## Instaling

-Download the `IOR_reference.py` file and install it from the addon tab in preferences.
+Download this repository as a zip file using the "Cloen or Download" button and install it from the addon tab in preferences.

 [Check out the Blender manual for more details.](https://docs.blender.org/manual/de/dev/preferences/addons.html#header)